glws967/CZ4010-Project-PasswordManager/README.md

 ## Use of the code
-Make sure Python 3 is install
+Make sure the latest Python 3 is installed.

-Clone this repository
+1. Clone this repository
-Install the following libraries using the following:
+2. Install the following libraries using the following:
-pip install pyqt5
+3. pip install pyqt5
-pip install pyrebase4
+4. pip install pyrebase4
-Run login.py
+5. Run login.py

 ![plot](https://github.com/glws967/CZ4010-Project-PasswordManager/blob/main/images/login.png?raw=true)

-Register for an account if you don't have one, else good to go
+6. Register for an account if you don't have one, else good to go

+Or you can just download the ‘login.exe’ file under the releases pages.

 ## Glossary
 AES - Advanced Encryption Standard